-The UK Renal Registry provides a focus for the collection and analysis of standardised data relating to the incidence, clinical management and outcome of renal disease.
-Data will be accepted quarterly according to the RRDSS by automatic downloading from renal centre databases.
+The Renal Registry provides a focus for the collection and analysis of standardised data relating to the incidence, clinical management and outcome of renal disease.
+Data will be accepted quarterly by automatic downloading from renal centre databases.
 There will be a core dataset, with optional elements of special interest that may be entered by agreement for defined periods.
 A report will be published annually to allow a comparative audit of facilities, patient demographics, quality of care and outcome measures.
+Reports using the data collected can be generated at centre, regional and national level by interested parties via the data portal on the UKRR website www.renalreg.com.
 Participation is mandated in England through the recommendation in the Renal National Service Framework.
-There was an early concentration on RRT, including transplantation, with an extension to other nephrological activity over time.
-The UKRR will provide an independent source of data and analysis on national activity in renal disease.
+There has been an early concentration on RRT, including transplantation, with an intention to extend this to other nephrological activity in the near future.
+The Registry will provide an independent source of data and analysis on national activity in renal disease.